Your company, part of the sanctuary.

 Do you accept co-branding and reciprocal logo use?+

-What's the typical lead time to start?+
+What's the typical lead time to get started?+